fbpx

 • Provide a calm, secure and safe place for them.

 • For dog’s a product called Adaptil D.A.P which is available in a collar or diffuser delivery system may also help.
-Adaptil is a synthetic copy of the natural canine appeasing pheromone proven to help support dogs in a range of stressful situations.
+Adaptil is a synthetic copy of the natural canine appeasing pheromone.
+It is proven to help support dogs in a range of stressful situations.
 Zylkene Capsules is another product that has proven very popular for helping anxiety in dogs.
 Zylkene contains a natural product derived from casein, a protein in milk which is known to promote the relaxation of newborns after breastfeeding.

 • It may also be necessary to have some medical intervention to help calm the pet during periods of extreme distress.
 It is always best to discuss these options with your vet first.